fenago/python-minicourses/MiniCourse_CV/deep_learning_for_computer_vision_mini_course.md

 variations of the images that can improve the ability of the fit models to generalize what they have learned to new images.
 The Keras deep learning neural network library provides the capability to fit models using image data augmentation via theImageDataGeneratorclass.
-Download a photograph of a bird by AndYaDontStop^6 , released under a permissive license.
-Save it into your current working directory with the namebird.jpg.

 The example below will load the photograph as a dataset and use image augmentation to create flipped and rotated versions of the image that can be used to train a convolutional neural